 Katelyn obtained her Bachelor of Applied Science in Child, Youth & Family Studies from the University of Guelph, and her Master of Science in Occupational Therapy from Queen’s University in Kingston, Ontario.
 Following the completion of her occupational therapy degree in 2016, Katelyn had the unique opportunity to work for the Canadian Association of Occupational Therapists (CAOT) where she was involved in a number of research and advocacy-based projects which she now uses to inform her clinical practice.

-Katelyn considers herself a life-long learner and regularly participates in continuing education courses to enhance her knowledge and clinical skills.
-She has recently completed continuing education workshops related to: concussion management; occupational therapy and trauma; driver screening; and motivational interviewing for health care professionals.
+Katelyn considers herself a life-long learner and regularly participates in continuing education and training related to: functional cognition for employment; coaching and mentorship; concussion management; and motivational interviewing for health care professionals.
 Katelyn is also a Progressive Goal Attainment Program (PGAP) provider.

 In her free time, Katelyn enjoys reading, cooking, and staying active.
 She can often be found at Gatineau Park on weekends hiking or cycling.